PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 ## Introduction

-Ordinal theory has changed the way people think about satoshi's.
+Ordinal theory has changed the way people think about satoshis.
 The ability to track and value the most atomic measurement of bitcoin.
 Ordinals allow for the dream of "NFTs for Bitcoin" to be realized.
-However, the tracking of these Ordinals presents significant technical challanges and bottle-necks.
-Most Ordindal indexers run on rust or are difficult to link to a node.
-By adding an Ordinal indexer to bitcoin core, people will be able to index their hearts away.
+However, the tracking of these Ordinals presents significant technical challenges and bottlenecks.
+Most Ordinal indexers either run on Rust or are difficult to set up and require linking to Bitcoin Core.
+By adding an Ordinal indexer to bitcoin core, people will be able to index their hearts away without the need for excessive dependencies separate libraries.

 ## What is the Ordinals Index?